AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 When you create or extend a schema, you need to create or modify the associated input forms to make those changes visible to end-users.
 An input form lets you edit an instance associated with a data schema from the Adobe Campaign client console.
 The form is identified by its name and namespace.
 See the [Input forms creation documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/shemas-forms/forms){target="_blank"}

-## Understand data management
+## Understand data management {#acs-gs-admin-data-management}

 Learn what targeting dimensions and working tables are, and how Adobe Campaign manages data across different data sources in this video:

 >[!VIDEO](https://video.tv.adobe.com/v/339992?quality=12&learn=on){transcript=true}

 Use Adobe Campaign workflows to improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.
-Learn more in the [Workflows (console) documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/data/workflows){target="_blank"}
+Campaign v8 workflows are similar to Campaign Standard workflows.
+Learn how to create workflows in the client console in the [Workflows (console) documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/data/workflows){target="_blank"}

 Campaign helps you add contacts to the Cloud database.
 You can load a file, schedule and automate multiple contact updates, collect data on the Web, or enter profile information directly into the recipient table.
 Learn more in the [Import data (console) documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/data/import){target="_blank"}

 You can easily export your different reports to PDF or CSV format, which enables you to share, manipulate, or print them.
 Learn more in the [Export data documentation](../../v8/reporting/export-reports.md).

-Quarantine is the way to manage the invalid addresses in deliveries.
-See [Quarantine documentation](../../v8/audience/quarantine.md)
+## REST APIs {#acs-gs-admin-apis}

 Campaign REST APIs are aimed at letting you create integrations for Adobe Campaign and build your own ecosystem by interfacing Adobe Campaign with the panel of technologies that you use.

+As a Campaign Standard user transitioning to Campaign v8, REST APIs are available to you.

-See [Rest API documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/apis/get-started-apis){target="_blank"}.
+Learn more in the [Rest API documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/apis/get-started-apis){target="_blank"}.

 >[!AVAILABILITY]
 >
 >* PKEYs values change between existing Campaign Standard instance and migrated Campaign v8 instance.
-In case, PKEYs are being stored in external database then the implementation needs to change in a way that they need to call Adobe Campaign v8 main APIs which provides pkeys / hrefs links with pkeys and sub sequent API calls need to be dynamically formed by consuming the pkeys /hrefs from previous API calls​
+In case PKEYs are being stored in external database then the implementation needs to change in a way that they need to call Adobe Campaign v8 main APIs which provides pkeys / hrefs links with PKEYs and sub sequent API calls need to be dynamically formed by consuming the pkeys /hrefs from previous API calls​
 >
->* Administrator product profile and Message center product profile: a new product profile needed for accessing transactional APIs from RT instance which is different from Campaign Standard.
+>* Administrator product profile and Message center product profile: a new product profile needed for accessing transactional APIs from Real-Time instance which is different from Campaign Standard.
 This is added to Campaign Standard existing or pre-created technical accounts.
-Post transition Campaign Standard, as an administrator, you should review product profile mapping and assign to the needed product profile if they do not want Administrator product profile mapping with their technical account.
-After the transition, any future new integrations we recommend customer to use Campaign v8 tenant id in the REST URL instead of the previous Campaign Standard tenant ID.​
+Post transition, as an administrator, you should review product profile mapping and assign to the needed product profile if you do not want Administrator product profile mapping with your technical account.
+After the transition, for any future new integrations, use Campaign v8 tenant ID in the REST URL instead of the previous Campaign Standard tenant ID.​
 >
->* In Campaign v8, for the same body where vehicle linked to profile​ we would get an error firstName property is not valid for `cusVehicle` but a request body with just the attributes without link works fine. `{ "vehicleNumber": "20009", "vehicleName": "Model E", "vehicleOwner":{   "firstName":"tester 11", "lastName":"Smith 11" } }​`
+>TO REMOVE?? :
 >
->* Timezone is shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.​
+>* In Campaign v8, for the same body where vehicle linked to profile,​ we would get an error firstName property is not valid for `cusVehicle` but a request body with just the attributes without link works fine. `{ "vehicleNumber": "20009", "vehicleName": "Model E", "vehicleOwner":{   "firstName":"tester 11", "lastName":"Smith 11" } }​`
 >
+>* Timezone is shown to user as part of `profileAndServicesExt/profile` REST API call and not `profileAndServices/profile` REST API call since it is being added in an extended schema as part of data migration.​
+>
->* `ccpaOptOut` is only shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.
+>* The `ccpaOptOut` is only shown to user as part of `profileAndServicesExt/profile` REST API call and not `profileAndServices/profile` REST API call since it is being added in an extended schema as part of data migration.
+>

-## About delivery management
+## About delivery management - TO REMOVE?

+Same as in Adobe Campaign Standard, in Campaign v8, typology rules are business rules that allow you to perform checks and filtering on your message before sending it.

 Campaign Optimization is the Adobe Campaign module which lets you control, filter and monitor the sending of deliveries.
 To avoid conflicts between campaigns, Adobe Campaign can test various combinations by applying specific constraint rules.
 This guarantees that the messages sent meet the needs and expectations of customers and company communication policies.
 Learn more in the [Typology rules documentation](https://experienceleague.adobe.com/en/docs/campaign/automation/campaign-optimization/campaign-typologies){target="_blank"}

+Quarantine is the way to manage the invalid addresses in deliveries.
+See [Quarantine documentation](../../v8/audience/quarantine.md)

-## Working with templates
+## Working with templates - TO REMOVE?

 Campaign templates contain pre-configured settings which can be reused for creating new campaigns.
 A set of built-in templates is available to help you get started.
 See [Campaign templates documentation in Web User Interface](../../v8/campaigns/manage-campaigns.md#manage-campaign-templates) and [Campaign templates documentation in Client Console](https://experienceleague.adobe.com/en/docs/campaign/automation/campaign-orchestration/marketing-campaign-templates){target="_blank"}